Moniquesbg/end-assignment-Csharp/STARTDOCUMEND.md

 #### #4 Getting the youngest member of the sportclub

-Testing the method to show the youngest member of the sportclub
+Testing the method to show the youngest member of the sportclub.

 |Step|Input|Action|Expected output|
 |----|-----|------|---------------|